-Bob Christy has set up a Bush Hog brand rotary mower for pulling behind his 1953 CJ-3B in Ohio (see Things You Can Do With a CJ-3B).
+Bob Christy has set up a Bush Hog brand rotary mower for pulling behind his 1953 CJ-3B in Ohio.
 His project inspired some discussion on the CJ-3B Bulletin Board about practicality and safety.

 Glenn Houston commented: "This is what Jeeps were made for; years ago we pulled a hay mower, rake, had a buck rake for the front, post hole digger and a whole lot more.
 It never hurt them much.
 About the only thing we didn't do was plow with them, didn't have the power for that.
 There should be no problem pulling a brush hog with a Jeep.
 Hard to find a good used pull-type brush hog; let us know how it works."